Silk Brain Stem

 You can spot when someone starts reciting a downloaded idea because they immediately become obnoxious and inhuman.

-I recognise the irony of citing distant Chinese philosophy at this point.
-But – as with all ideas – one doesn’t adopt the idea wholly.
-In fact, in this case the theory is self-demonstrative – you’re supposed to adapt it to your own circumstances.
+I recognise the irony of citing distant Chinese philosophy, after saying what I’ve said, and not living too near China.
+But – as with all ideas – one isn’t supposed to adopt even my idea wholly.
+In fact, in this case my theory is self-demonstrative – you’re supposed to adapt it to your own circumstances.
 The life you actually live in conjunction with the people around you is the truth.
-Not the artificial virtue you gain from learning about remote atrocities.
+Not the artificial virtue you gain from learning about remote things.

-I’ve seen too many people think of themselves as virtuous when they couldn’t give a shit for anyone around them – but they have abstract sympathy for imaginary people living in bad conditions.
+I’ve seen too many people think of themselves as virtuous when they couldn’t give a toss for anyone around them – but they have abstract sympathy for distant people living in bad conditions.
 And this makes them a good person.
-Nonsense.
-Such a person has no sympathy at all.
-They put all the responsibility for caring about the people around them on others – on therapists, on the State – and they never sacrifice anything, because when a cause is remote, when it only exists online, they get to feel good for participating, but the thing never touches their lives.
+I think that’s nonsense.
+Such a person has no true sympathy at all.
+They put all the responsibility for caring about the people around them on others – on therapists, on the State – and they never sacrifice anything, because when a cause is remote, when it only exists online, they get to feel good for participating, for throwing a few coins in the bowl, but that thing never touches their lives.